cathay4t/kindle-weather-rs/README.md

 Workflow:
+ * Install [ttf-twemoji-color][1] font.
+(You might also need to remove google noto emoji font which cause rsvg-convert not working properly)
  * Jeal break your kindle.
  * Install USBNET and enable password-less authentication via WIFI.
  * `cargo install --path .` from this project.